1–2 spots available for Q2 · Claim yours

 How much does a fractional CTO cost?

 Losing a technical co-founder creates an immediate leadership vacuum.
-The remaining team lacks direction and starts making fragmented decisions.
-A fractional CTO can step in quickly to stabilize the team, audit the codebase, and create a transition plan while you decide on a permanent solution.
+The remaining team loses direction and starts making fragmented calls.
+A fractional CTO can step in quickly to stabilise the team, audit the codebase, and create a transition plan while you decide on a permanent answer.

-Do I need a CTO before raising my seed round?
+Do I need a CTO before raising a seed round?

 Not necessarily, but you need a credible technical story.
 Investors want to know who built the product, what the architecture looks like, and how it will scale.
-A fractional CTO can fill this role for fundraising without the full-time cost.
-Several founders I've worked with brought me into investor meetings specifically for this purpose.
+A fractional CTO can fill that role for fundraising without the full-time cost.

 My developers say everything is fine.
 Should I still worry?

-Developers aren't incentivized to flag strategic technical problems, especially if they created them.
+Developers are not incentivised to flag strategic technical problems, especially when they created them.
 A developer focuses on building features.
-A CTO focuses on whether those features are being built in a way that supports the business 12 months from now.
-An outside technical assessment is always worth the investment.
+A CTO focuses on whether those features are being built in a way that supports the business twelve months from now.
+An outside technical assessment is almost always worth the price.

 What to do next

-If this checklist surfaced some uncomfortable truths, that's a good sign.
-Most startup failures aren't caused by the problems themselves.
-They're caused by founders who see the problems and keep hoping they'll resolve on their own.
+If this checklist surfaced uncomfortable truths, that is a good sign.
+Most startup failures are not caused by the problems themselves.
+They are caused by founders who saw the problems and quietly hoped they would resolve on their own.

-Take the 9-sign checklist and score yourself honestly.
-If you're at three or more, book a call with a technical leader and talk through what you're seeing.
-The conversation itself is often clarifying.
+Take the nine signs and score yourself honestly.
+If three or more apply, talk to a technical leader and walk through what you are seeing.
+The conversation itself is often the cheapest part of the fix.

 Related Articles